Peter Porekuu Dery: Bishop

-Pope John XXIII created the Diocese of Wa on 3 November 1959 and on 16 March 1960 appointed Porekuu its first bishop.
+Pope John XXIII erected the Diocese of Wa on 3 November 1959 and on 16 March 1960 appointed Porekuu its first bishop.
 He received his episcopal consecration in Saint Peter's Basilica on 8 May from Pope John with Bishops Napoléon-Alexandre Labrie and Fulton Sheen as the co-consecrators.
 Porekuu was installed on 10 June.
 He requested permission from competent ecclesial authorities in Rome to translate the Mass into Dagaare and have it sung in local melodies with local musical instruments; having received permission, he composed the first Dagaare Mass, a milestone in the "Africanization" of the Ghanaian Church.

 Porekuu attended the Second Vatican Council and focused on the involvement of the faithful as well as both education and the promotion of vocations during his tenure.
 He was remembered in Wa for driving a Datsun saloon car with foodstuffs from Wa to Accra on terrible roads just, so he could meet with the families of his old parishioners and to distribute food to people.

 He was named the Apostolic Administrator of the Tamale in 1972 and then appointed its bishop on 18 November 1974.
 He was the first to hold that position who did not belong to a religious order; his predecessors had all been members of the White Fathers.
 When Tamale was promoted to the status of a metropolitan archdiocese on 30 May 1977, he was named its archbishop.

 From 1982 to 1988, he served as the president of the Ghanaian Episcopal Conference.
 Porekuu attended the Synod of Bishops that Pope John Paul II convoked for 24 November to 8 December 1985, where each country had a single representative, which allowed the developing world a strong voice.
 He told his colleagues of the need for "enculturation", that is, "the process of adapting Catholicism to indigenous traditions".
 He said: "The Holy See should leave enough scope and sustain the process of inculturation to allow the young churches to grow to full maturity by taking on their own cultural identity in matters of life and worship."
 He attended a similar synod in October 1987.

 Porekuu also served two terms on the Pontifical Council for the Laity during the pontificates of Paul VI and John Paul II.
 He submitted his resignation as archbishop upon reaching the retirement age in 1993.
 He was first told he would remain archbishop while a successor was identified; not long after Porekuu suffered a stroke his successor was named on 26 March 1994.

 On a visit to Ghana in 1996, the theologian Stephen Bevans reported attending a ceremony in the Tamale cathedral "filled with music and dancing in the way only Africans can celebrate", with "the aging archbishop, Peter Poreku Dary, dancing around the altar as he incensed it in preparation for the gifts".